Trillymatt/LeetCodeProblems/README.md

 for upcoming interviews and beyond.
 This will help me expand my knowledge on multiple topics as well as save these problems for later usuage.

 Using python and c++ to do the leetcode problems

+The files will be seperated into different files baseed on difficulty and coding language